tairenpiao/GCN_Final_DeepGCNs/README.md

 ## Requirements
-There are many package version requirements, so please just install a new conda enviroment to run the code.
+There are many package version requirements, so please install a new conda enviroment to run the code.

 Install enviroment by runing:
 ```